-Irish Cold Brew + Cream and Sugar – a spin on classic Irish coffee, this St. Patrick’s Day cocktail is made with cold brew, Irish whiskey and stout along with simple sugar and heavy cream.
+Irish Cold Brew Coffee – a spin on classic Irish coffee, this St. Patrick’s Day cocktail is made with cold brew, Irish whiskey and stout along with simple sugar and dairy-free creamer.

-I have honestly never been to Ireland (yet – definitely on my bucket list), but my mom and brother have and they absolutely raved about the Irish coffee they had there.
-That was my inspiration.
 I wanted to mix up the classic recipe a bit, so I used cold brew instead of hot coffee, and added a bit of Guinness (stout) for good measure (Guinness is always appropriate).
 Other than that I actually kept fairly consistent with the traditional recipe, except I used simple syrup instead of sugar since cold liquids aren’t really conducive to sugar dissolving.
 The result is a wonderfully delicate version of Irish coffee that combines so many wonderfully Irish flavors.
-I know you guys will love it!

 - 1 – 2 oz simple syrup (depending upon how sweet you like it – maybe start with 1oz and add additional as you wish)